cgeo/cgeo.github.io/README.md

 The FAQ is located in `_data/faq.yml`.
 As you can see this is a [YAML](http://www.yaml.org/) file.
 You do not need to understand the complete syntax, just keep the indentation as it is.

 Each FAQ entry uses Markdown (with [kramdown](http://kramdown.gettalong.org/) extensions) for its content.

+# Enable a warning

+You can enable a warning by adding content to `_includes/warning.md` (Markdown syntax).
+It will be shown on the index page (currently only a single, red warning block).

+To disable the warning again, delete the content of `_includes/warning.md` (including all whitespaces, but not the file).